fnproject/tutorials/node/intro/README.md

 we were deploying to a remote Fn server.

 The output message
-`Updating route /gofn using image fndemouser/gofn:0.0.2` let's us know that the function packaged in the image "fndemouser/gofn:0.0.2" has been bound by the Fn server to the route "/gofn".
+`Updating route /nodefn using image fndemouser/nodefn:0.0.2...` let's us know that the function packaged in the image "fndemouser/nodefn:0.0.2" has been bound by the Fn server to the route "/nodefn".
 We'll see how to use the route below.

-Note that the containing folder name 'gofn' was used as the name of the generated Docker container and used as the name of the route that container was bound to.
+Note that the containing folder name 'nodefn' was used as the name of the generated Docker container and used as the name of the route that container was bound to.